sreeramsunkara/TAS-Workshop-CAH/README.md

 for i in {1..22}; do cf set-space-role user$i org$my_number dev SpaceDeveloper; done
 ```

 - You can now ask any of your colleagues to access the `dev space` in your `org`.
 The same will apply to you, so use the following command to see what `orgs` are available for you to target, and then target a new `org` that is not yours to access its `dev space`.
 The `cf target` command below will try to target the `org` and `dev space` of your preceding colleague: e.g. if you are `user5`, he `cf target` command below will attempt to target `org4` and its `dev space`.
-The `cf target` command may fail if your colleague hasn't yet given you access to his/her `org` and `dev space`, so you can always comme back later to see the next two commands working, or you can adjust the `-o orgID` to one that is available to you.
+The `cf target` command may fail if your colleague hasn't yet given you access to his/her `org` and `dev space`, so you can always come back later to see the next two commands working, or you can adjust the `-o orgID` to one that is available to you.

 ```
 cf orgs
 cf target -o org$((my_number-1)) -s dev
 ```

 - Let's execute a few more `cf` CLI commands.
-Looking at the next few commands, it should be easy to undestand what they do.
+Looking at the next few commands, it should be easy to understand what they do.
 The point of this exercise is just to give you an idea of what you can do with the `cf` CLI.
 If you have any questions, please ask them to the meeting organizers.

 ```
 cd ~/chess